isacben/nugget/README.md

 # nugget

-Test REST APIs from the command line.
+Run API requests from the command line.

 ## Features

 - Define the requests in a yaml file
 - Capture values from the response
-- Chain requests to implement full API use cases (no programming needed!)
+- Chain requests to implement full API use cases
-- Own your files: no cloud storage
+- Own your files, no cloud storage

 ## Usage